 Dr Yuki Otani is a veterinary researcher of Hokkaido University in Japan.
 She has worked in science and received her PhD whilst working as a clinical vet for small animals.
 Yuki is keen to be involved in education and public engagement of animal welfare hence her involvement with translation of the Wild About Welfare digital education programme into Japanese.
 Since she was a child she dreamed of being involved in conservation of animals which drove her to her career.
 Yuki is going to spend her time on investigating the attitude towards animal welfare of stakeholders in cooperating with the University of Edinburgh’s Jeanne Marchig International Centre for Animal Welfare Education.

-Lorraine has worked in the zoological industry for 13 years in zoos and wildlife parks both in the UK and overseas.
-After working for more than a decade in animal management, she now specialises in primates and in particular great apes, and she has consulted on a project to bring the first Gorillas into New Zealand.
+Lorraine has worked in the zoological industry for over 13 years in zoos and wildlife parks both in the UK and overseas.
+Specialising in primates, and in particular great apes, she has consulted on a project to bring the first Gorillas into New Zealand.

 Lorraine has worked in sanctuaries and conservation organisations in Southeast Asia, Africa and Central America.
-She has a keen interest in conservation and animal welfare and most recently spent time as the welfare coordinator at an elephant park in Thailand.
-Lorraine also sits on the British and Irish Association of Zoos and Aquariums Field Conservation Committee, and chairs an internal Behavioural Management Committee at a UK zoo.
+She has a keen interest in conservation and animal welfare and spent time as the welfare coordinator at an elephant park in Thailand.
+Lorraine now works as a zoological consultant specialising in great apes in Western Australia and has authored a children’s book about conservation.